top of page

 "The Uncanny Counter" k-drama poster

-According to Nielsen Korea, its final episode scored an average rating of 11% in Korea, making it the highest-rated drama of cable channel OCN.
+According to Nielsen, the Season 1 final episode scored an average rating of 11% in Korea, making it the highest-rated drama of cable channel OCN.

 References